 Living with Mountain Lions

 Mountain lions can be found throughout Arizona and are most common in rocky or mountainous terrain.
 Because mountain lions are shy and elusive, people do not often see them.
-The current population estimate can be found on the Learn About Arizona’s Big Cats web page.
 Mountain lions are solitary animals with the exception of females with kittens or breeding pairs.
 Signs of mountain lion presence include large tracks (3-5 inches wide) without claw marks; large segmented, cylindrical droppings; food caches where a kill has been partially eaten and then covered with leaves, brush, or dirt; and scrapes in soft dirt or leaf litter.

 Description and Habits

-- Tan or reddish brown to dusky or slate gray coat; young have numerous black spots that mostly disappear with age
+- Tan or reddish brown; young have numerous black spots that mostly disappear with age

 - Long tail that is about 2/3 of body length, white underneath with a dark brown or black tip